jieguangzhou/FIFA-World-Cup-2022/README.md

 ![image-20221124232037988](img/image-20221124232037988.png)

-`$[yyyy-MM-dd]`mean dolphinscheduler will use  the current year, month and day as a parameter, we can also set it to `2022-11-26` other date.
+`$[yyyy-MM-dd]`mean dolphinscheduler will use  the current year, month and day as a parameter, we can also set it to `2022-12-01` or other date.